ddnev/ec_project/README.md

 _(Note: The "+ 1" in the numerator and denominator of the IDF definition prevent division by zero errors that might occur if a user inputs a word that doesn't exist in the poem)_

 So, if a term is used frequently in a particular line it will have a large TF value.
-If it doesn't occur in that line it the TF value will be 0.
+If it doesn't occur in that line then the TF value will be 0.
 Likewise, if a term is used many times throughout the poem it will have a small IDF value (remember it's inverse frequency).
 If it's used rarely then it will have a large IDF value.
 Thus, each line of the poem can be represented as a vector where each element in that vector corresponds to one of the unique terms in the poem and the element value is the product of the TF and IDF values for that term.
 The same process can be used to transform user input into the same vector space as the poem lines.